jerry955071/NanoPreP/docs/source/usage.rst

 This step is activated with :code:`--trim_poly`.
 The expected length, location, and nucleotide of mono-polymers are assigned along with the primer sequence.

 Use a pattern like :code:`N{M}` to specify the location and length of polyA/T tails.
-For example, this command tells NanoPrePro that poly :code:`A` tails of up to :code:`50` nucleotides occur adjacent to the 3' adapters/primers:
+For example, this command tells NanoPrePro that poly :code:`A` tails of up to :code:`20` nucleotides are adjacent to the 3' adapters/primers:

 .. code::

-   --p3_sense A{50}GACTA
+   --p3_sense A{20}GCAATGA

 .. note::